 If your income isn’t enough to pay off your debt, consider selling some of your most valuable assets.
 If you were to file for Chapter 7, you would have to sell your assets anyway.
-So skip the step that would ruin your credit score and use the money from your sold assets to pay off your debt.
+Maybe your debt isn’t yet serious enough to warrant a bankruptcy filing.
+In this case, you may be able to avoid it by selling certain assets.

 Earn Extra Income

 Another debt management option is picking up a part-time or freelance job and setting aside that income for debt payments alone.
-A popular side job in the world of technology and social media is being an Uber, Lyft, or Doordash driver.
+A popular side job in the world of technology and social media is being a rideshare or delivery driver.

 Restructure or Refinance Your Mortgage